 Keyaria “Key” Rhodes is in her second year of graduate studies in the African American Studies Program.
 Key’s focus is on Visual Culture and Media Studies.
-She is currently studying the role of Black Aesthetics as a political mechanism in the contemporary context of Black female “leadership” (in Los Angeles and New York City).
+She is currently studying the role of Black Aesthetics as a political mechanism in the contemporary context of Black female resistance across the United States.

 She considers herself to be an “academic activist” for social justice issues coming from a background of activism through her leadership in multiple student-led and non-profit organizations.
 Following her graduate degree, Key plans to maintain her work as a collaborator for the Black liberation struggle through activism, research, and community building.